FOSSBilling/FOSSBilling/CONTRIBUTING.md

 ### Reporting bugs

 If you find a bug in FOSSBilling, please report it.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.
+Following these guidelines help maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 #### Before submitting a bug report